realm/realm-studio/README.md

 ## Building

-To build the app into resources that will be included into a releasable package, run the `build` command:
+To build the app into resources that will be included into a releasable package, run the `build` script:

     npm run build

-To build releasable packages for the various installable formats, run the `dist` command:
+To build releasable packages for the various installable formats, run the `package` script:

     npm run package